tacobayle/ansibleAviSlackAlerts/README.md

 4. For each VS: Create AlertConfig when VSs are up
 5. For each VS: Create AlertConfig when VSs are down

-## Parameters:
-All the paramaters/variables are stored in var/params.yml

 ## Run the playbook:
 ansible-playbook configureAlerts.yml

-## Tests:
-Playbooks have been tested against:
-- Environment: LSC (wo cluster)
-- Avi 17.2.14
-- 2.8.0.dev0

 ## Improvement:
 throttle parameters default: 600